Diamond Status from NHRA

-The hospital currently has the certifications of OHSAS 18001:2007 and ISO 9001:2015 for the Provision of In-patient and Out-patient Medical Services including Training, Dental, Diagnostic and Pharmacy Services from Bureau Veritas, UK.
+The hospital has the certifications of ISO 9001 and ISO 45001, which it received in November 2021, for the Provision of In-patient and Out-patient Medical Services including Training, Dental, Diagnostic and Pharmacy Services from Bureau Veritas, UK.

 On 17 May 2007, AMH had become the first private hospital in the Kingdom of Bahrain to have achieved an international accreditation.
 It achieved it through ACHS International (ACHSI), Australia's leading health care accreditation agency, which is recognized by the International Society for Quality in Health Care (ISQua), for both, its standards and its accreditations programs.
 And that status was reaffirmed in 2010.

 In May 2020, the hospital achieved first place in two categories of Business Worldwide Magazine (BWM) 2020 GCC Business Excellence Awards.

 - Best Private Non-profit Healthcare Provider - GCC

 - Business Leadership and Outstanding Contribution to Healthcare - GCC - Group CEO Julia Maria Tovey.